 Students can play WhichWord?
 Sentences with a similes word list to learn how these figures of speech are used in practice.
 A Sentence Writing Practice activity would then allow students to try their hand at using each example of figurative language in a sentence.
-The MatchIt Sentences learning game will help students learn the definitions of the figures of speech.
+The MatchIt Definitions learning game will help students learn the definitions of the figures of speech.
 VocabularySpellingCity also recognizes the importance of student collaboration, and has created fun printable activities that students can work on together.

 Types of Figurative Language: